How To Feed A Loon

 You can certainly bake it and then carefully transfer it to a serving dish.

 EXPERT TIP: It’s really important to allow the brie to rest for about 15 minutes after it bakes.
-Right out of the oven, the cheese will be very melty, and we find after it has a little time to firm up again, it reaches the perfect consistency for dipping a cracker into!
+Right out of the oven, the cheese will be very melty, and we find that after it has a little time to firm up again, it reaches the perfect consistency for dipping a cracker into!
 If transferring to a serving platter, let it rest on the baking pan first.
 It may take 2 spatulas to transfer the cheese.
 It’s okay if some of the cheese flows over the side of the rind.

 A wheel of brie that has been baked in a baking dish and is bubbling on the surface.